visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 `compound array <https://wci.llnl.gov/codes/silo/media/pdf/LLNL-SM-453191.pdf?#page=260>`_.
-However, because there is no multi-block analog for Silo compound arrays, in order to handle them VisIt_ needs to be forced to go searching for their existence in all the files comprising a multi-block database.
+However, because there is no multi-block analog for Silo compound arrays, in order to handle them VisIt_ needs to be forced to go searching for their existance in all the files comprising a multi-block database.
 Thus, enabling this option can result in much slower database *open* times.

 ZipWrapper